cobweb-eu/QA_wps_processes/readme.md

 3. Register scripts with the WPS according to the 52North instructions.

+## Bugs
+* 52North 52n-wps-webapp-3.3.0 built with GeoTools appears not to be able to generate integer output fields in response documents.
+E.g. for QCs that take an input and replicate its field names for the output data, integer fields are lost.
+FeatureId type fields are often integers so this is a pain.
+Doubles and strings appear to be unaffected.

 ## Troubleshooting

 * Certain processing (such as blur checking of high-resolution photographs and R scripts with complex geometric inputs) may require increases in Tomcat heap size.
 E.g. modify ``JAVA_OPTS="-Djava.awt.headless=true`` to something like ``-Xmx1024m`` for 1024mb of heap space.